tarunsachdeva/blog/_posts/2018-09-27-leadership-lattice-application-domain.markdown

 This is a very expansive domain of concern, and can easily be divided into two sub-domains: outputs and outcomes.
 Outputs are what teams do, and outcomes are the results of those outputs.
 Outputs are often divided into functions - sales, engineering, product management, support.
 Outcomes are measured within the environment those outputs operate - in markets, with customers - both external and internal.

-This domain includes the concerns of strategic planning, functional excellence and operational efficiency.
 It may seem as if one guiding mental model is not enough - but I think the concept of the _knowledge loop_ covers it quite well.
-The knowledge loop is the cycle of decision > execution > learning that takes place in organizations.
+The knowledge loop is the cycle of decision making > execution > learning that takes place in organizations.
 Decisions guide execution, which creates learning, which in turn drives decisions.
+This cycle occurs at an individual level, team level, and organization level.
+As such, there is an argument for making the individual and team concerns a part of their respective layers in the lattice.
 What you do, how you do it, and what results from this across different timescales is a good way to encapsulate the application domain.

-The exercise of setting a vision _can_ be a part of this domain.

 The practices of this domain include:
-* Vision setting
+* Decision Making Frameworks
-* Strategy and strategic planning
+* Strategy and Strategic Planning
-* Product and service excellence
+* Functional Excellence (sales, product, engineering, etc)
 * Analytics and Research
 * Knowledge management